mkermani144/docs/samba/homeDrives&profiles.md

  Object | Permissions to allow | Apply to
  ------ | :--------------: | -------
- Administraotr | Full Control | This folder, subfolders and files Domain Users | Traverse folder/execute file, List folder/read data | This folder only
+ Administrator | Full Control | This folder, subfolders and files Domain Users | Traverse folder/execute file, List folder/read data | This folder only
 13. Check "Replace all child object permissions ...".
 14. Close all windows with OK.